ShawonBarman/ToDo_react_app/README.md

-# ToDo React App
+# ToDo_react_app

-This is a simple ToDo List application built with React.
-The app allows users to add, edit, and delete tasks.
-It also persists the data using `localStorage`, ensuring the tasks remain available even after a page refresh.
+This is a simple ToDo List application built using React.
+The app allows users to add tasks, edit them, mark them as completed, and delete them.
+It also uses localStorage to persist tasks between sessions, so your to-dos are saved even when you refresh or close the page.
+# React ToDo Application

+This is a simple **ToDo List** application built using **React**.
+The app allows users to add tasks, edit them, mark them as completed, and delete them.
+It also uses **localStorage** to persist tasks between sessions, so your to-dos are saved even when you refresh or close the page.

 ## Features

-- Add new tasks
+- Add a new task with a timestamp.
-- Edit existing tasks
+- Edit existing tasks.
-- Delete tasks
-- Real-time task status updates (mark as completed)
-- Save tasks in `localStorage`
+- Mark tasks as completed.
+- Delete tasks.
+- Notifications on task addition, deletion, and errors.
+- Local storage integration to persist tasks between sessions.

+## Technologies Used

+- **React**: Front-end library for building user interfaces.
-- Notification system for success and error messages
+- **React Notifications**: For showing success and error notifications.
+- **localStorage**: To save the to-do list in the browser.
+- **CSS**: Styling for the app.

-## Installation
+## Installation and Setup

-To run these apps locally, follow these steps:
+To run this project locally, follow these steps:

 1. **Clone the repository:**